-- Relais & Châteaux Heritage Hotel – Make sure to book a room here if you want to be walking distance to many places where you can eat and drink, as well as green spots and parks.
+- Relais & Châteaux Heritage Hotel – Make sure to book a room here if you want to be within walking distance to many places where you can eat and drink, as well as green spots and parks.
 They offer impeccable service as well!

 - Hotel Villa Magna – If you want to be based in a superb, safe neighborhood, North of the center, this place is for you!
-The rooms are spacious and nicely decorated, just check out the pictures and you’ll see what I mean!
+The modern rooms are spacious and nicely decorated, just check out the pictures and you’ll see what I mean!

 Middle-priced (US$100 – US$150)

-- VP El Madroño – This awesome place offers a great value for the money and it looks just great!
+- VP El Madroño – This awesome place offers great value for the money and it looks just great!
 It’s close to Chamberí as well and you can reach the center via public transportation in less than 20 minutes!

 - H10 Puerta de Alcalá – Book your room here if you want to be in a superb accommodation that offers an amazing view over the capital from the terrace!
 Plus, the rooms are sparkling clean and very nicely decorated.